When my son was little, my wife got a call from his . She was “very concerned” and wanted to schedule a parent-teacher conference right away.

 Funny thing is that Alex spends more time with his daughter than anyone except maybe retired or unemployed dad who is home all the time.
 And when it’s time for her to go to private school and then on to college, Micah’s going to be real glad her dad was busy building a successful business and earning enough money to pay her tuition.

-It's not a matter of .
-It's a matter of doing what needs to be done.
-Work life is bullshit.
+It’s not a matter of work life .
+It’s a matter of doing what needs to be done. is bullshit.

 Want to spend more time with your family?
 Work less.
 Want to spend more money?
 Work harder (or smarter).